 Step 1: Create a dLinks page.
 If you have a portfolio of names, you can create one dLinks page, and list all the names you have for sale, or set up a dLinks on the domain you’re selling itself.
 Filling the domain with content will help excite others about the potential for that TLD.

 Step 2: Share the dLinks page on Twitter.
 The Handshake community is active on Twitter, and loves connecting with others looking to buy and sell Handshake domains.

 Step 3: Tag relevant accounts.
 Do your research on which buyers might be interested in the niche you’re targeting with your name.
 Tag them in your posts to increase the reach and engagement of your marketing efforts.

 Step 4: Join the Namebase Discord.
-In the Namebase Discord, the #auctions-and-marketplace channel is where community members share names they have for sale directly with others.
+In the Namebase Discord, the #selling-names channel is where community members share names they have for sale directly with others.